Never Miss a Chance to Do the Most Good

 Direct Mail

 • There is one divisional P.O.
-Box for direct mail remits that goes directly to CDS Global in Harlan, Iowa.
-We made this change to cut down on cost, follow finance minutes and to ensure donor information was kept secure.
+Box for direct mail remits that goes directly to CDS Global in Boone, Iowa.
+We made this change to cut down on cost, follow finance minutes, and to ensure donor information was kept secure.

-Our Sharepoint Tithing Training Resources page is now LIVE!
-Please click the link below to access videos, resources, and documentation for the new Tithing process beginning 10/1/24.
+• Our SharePoint Tithing Training Resources page is now LIVE!
+Please click the link below to access videos, resources, and documentation for the new Tithing process.

 Tithing Training

-TFC has approved Salesforce as the system for recording tithing, effective 10/01/24.
-Beginning 10/1/24, the following changes will go into effect for tithes:
+Beginning on 10/1/2024 TFC approved Salesforce as the system for recording tithing.
+The following changes went into effect for tithing:

 • Tithe Cash: